-By Wendell Hutson, Special to the NNPA from The Chicago Crusader –
+By Yussuf J. Simmonds, Managing Editor, Special to the NNPA from the Los Angeles Sentinel –

 (NNPA) This year marks the 13th Annual Rainbow PUSH Citizenship Education Fund awards dinner.